FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Click on the Choose button

-(if you get an error, keep trying until it works)
+(If you get an error, wait 30 seconds and then press the Upgrade button again.
+Keep trying until it works)

 |